 - Providing the best Code Review features to help developers catch and correct vulnerabilities earlier in the development cycle

 - Expanding the supported languages for Injection Flaw and Security Hotspot detection

 - A robust engine for fast, accurate analysis

 - Tunable configurations that allow you to tailor the performance to fit your organization

 Building applications with Quality Code should be the domain of the developer as they are in the best position to quickly identify and resolve code issues.
 This same concept is true for eliminating vulnerabilities.
-Developers that become familiar with identifying and resolving security can directly and efficiently contribute to lowering the vulnerability of an application.
+Developers that become familiar with identifying and resolving security issues can directly and efficiently contribute to lowering the vulnerability of an application.
 Imagine highlighting Security Hotspots directly in a PR, where they can be reviewed and true vulnerabilities resolved so they never make it into the master!

 Continuous Language Updates

 The SonarSource Language Team is continuously advancing its in-house bug and vulnerability detection engines.
-Across all programming languages, you can expect recurring additions of new static analysis rules and even new languages based on interest and relevance!
+Across all our programming languages, you can expect recurring additions of new static analysis rules and even new languages based on interest and relevance!
 Make sure to check out rules.sonarsource.com to get the full picture and see all the rules that pertain to your language(s)!

 We appreciate your interest in SonarQube!
 If you have any questions or comments, please reach out on our Community Forum!